earlephilhower/ESP8266Audio/README.md

 A very interesting "linear clock" with a stepper motor, NTP time keeping, and configurable recorded chimes with schematics, 3D printer plans, and source code, is now available https://janderogee.com/projects/linear_clock/linear_clock.htm

+Source and instructions for a gorgeous wooden MP3-playing clock, FM radio and a walkie-talkie using the ESP8266 and AVR microcontrollers is available https://github.com/zduka/mp3-player

 ## Prerequisites
 First, make sure you are running the 2.6.3/later or GIT head version of the Arduino libraries for ESP8266, or the latest ESP32 SDK from Espressif.